ppy/osu-wiki/news/2017-08-29-osu-coffee-hour-loved.md

 date: 2017-08-29 20:30:00 +0000
 ---

 Time for a second serving as the osu!
 Coffee Hour podcast returns once again, this time focusing on the Loved beatmap category - what happened to it, where is it going, and what is even going on?
-Join HappyStick, pishifat and Ephemeral as they discuss it all, this Friday September 1, 11PM UTC!
+Join HappyStick, pishifat and Ephemeral as they discuss it all this coming Friday, the 1st of September, at 11PM UTC!

 ![](/wiki/shared/news/banners/coffee-hour.jpg)